 When an African violet starts to grow upward like that, it’s going to encounter some problems.
 The most noticeable issue is that the plant is going to start to get top-heavy.
 This can totally throw off the balance of the plant, and that’s a good reason to try to fix the light issue.

-Thankfully, getting your African violet back to normal isn’t going to be all that tough.
-If your issue is just related to your plant not getting enough sunlight, then getting it in a better position is going to help.
+Thankfully, getting your plant back to normal isn’t going to be all that tough.
+If your issue is just related to your plant not getting enough sunlight, getting it in a better position is going to help.

 You can ensure that your African violet is getting enough sunlight so that it can thrive and get back to looking more normal.